 - excessive consumption of alcohol -- more than one drink per day for women, or more than one or two drinks per day for men

 You may notice almost all of these have something in common: you can do something about them.
 Experts agree that reducing your risk factors leads to a lower risk of heart disease.

-For people at moderate or higher risk from cholesterol plaques, taking a baby aspirin a day can be important.
+For people at higher risk from cholesterol plaques, taking a baby aspirin a day can be important.
 Aspirin helps prevent clots from forming.
 Ask your doctor before starting aspirin, as it can have side effects.

 Shrinking Cholesterol Plaques